carleton-spacehogs/bioinformatics-carleton/pages/protocols/week4-2021-trees.md

 **Check for understanding:**

-Q4. (a-e)
+Q3. (a-e)
 - Which protein among your Pfam query sequences had the best hit?
 - What was the percent identity?
-- What organism does the matching Pfam protein query sequence come from?
 - Which of your ORFs did it match?
 - Does this ORF have hits to other sequences within your query file?
+What do you think this means?
+- Similarly, did multiple ORFs in your dataset have hits?
 What do you think this means?

 #### 19. Post-lab questions